5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Battery_Patches/README.md

 # Fixing the battery status indicator on Laptops

+## Try `ECEnabler.kext` first!
 Before applying any of these battery patches available here, you should test the new [**ECEnabler.kext**](https://github.com/1Revenger1/ECEnabler) first, which "allows reading Embedded Controller fields over 1 byte long, vastly reducing the amount of ACPI modification needed (if any) for working battery status".
-It works on a lot of ThinkPads without additional renames and Battery SSDTs.
+It works on a lot of ThinkPads and other Laptops without additional ACPI patches and Battery SSDTs.

 ## Available Battery Hotfixes
 This section contains battery hotfixes for notebooks from various vendors (check the folders above).
 For more battery patches, check [GZXiaoBai's Github Repo](https://github.com/GZXiaoBai/Hackintosh-Battery-Hotpatch) (writen in Chinese).